Yang-Mills-Utiyama Theory and Graviweak Correspondence: Mathematical preliminaries

 \section{Mathematical preliminaries}

 The standard theory of particle physics is based on the quantum gauge theory with $U\!(1){\otimes}SU\!(2)$ and $SU\!(3)$ groups, which are called the Yang-Mills theory\cite{Yang:1954ek}.
-The former describes electroweak interaction, and the latter does the strong interaction in nsature.
+The former describes electroweak interaction, and the latter represents the strong interaction in nature.
 In addition to the gauge symmetry, the Yang--Mills theory has the Poinca\'{r}e symmetry owing to the \emph{special principle of relativity}.
-General relativity is also the gauge theory with the $GL(4)$ group\cite{PhysRev.101.1597} owing to the \emph{general principle of relativity} and describing a gravitational interaction.
-We call the general relativistic Yang--Mills theory, including the gravitational force as the gauge interaction, as Yang--Mills--Utiyama (\YMU ) theory in this report.
+General relativity is also the gauge theory\cite{PhysRev.101.1597} with the $GL(4)$ group owing to the \emph{general principle of relativity} and describing a gravitational interaction.
+In this report, we call the general relativistic Yang--Mills theory, including the gravitational force as the gauge interaction, as Yang--Mills--Utiyama (\YMU ) theory.

 At the classical level, the \YMU theory utilises mathematics of differential geometry, algebraic topology, and group representation theory.
 This section prepares mathematical preliminaries used in the \YMU theory.